abdullahshxikh/abdullahshxikh/README.md

 ---

 ### 🧮 LatticeForge
-An experimental number theory toolkit built in Julia, focused on **lattice reductions** and **Diophantine equations**.
-LatticeForge implements classic algorithms like **LLL** with stability improvements, provides bindings for Python, and includes an interactive Next.js web demo with real-time visualizations of basis reduction.
+An experimental number theory toolkit built in Julia, focused on lattice reductions and Diophantine equations.
+LatticeForge implements classic algorithms like LLL with stability improvements, provides bindings for Python, and includes an interactive Next.js web demo with real-time visualizations of basis reduction.

 **Key Features**
 - Core Algorithms: LLL with metrics and tracing, Gram–Schmidt orthogonalization, Hermite factor and orthogonality defect